RobTillaart/logicAnalyzer/README.md

 **Experimental**

-This library is to create a logicAnalyzer (LA).
+This library is to create a logicAnalyzer, although a non performant one.

 The library was written after a question on the Arduino forum and the OP did not have a logic analyser or scope.